Kitware/VolView/src/segmentation/README.md

 ## Editing and persistence

 Process previews temporarily occupy live mask storage.
 Starting a competing edit cancels the preview before writing.
-Save, export, and job input staging also cancel an unconfirmed preview and read committed content.
+Save and export also cancel an unconfirmed preview and read committed content, as does job input staging when the task has a labelmap to stage; a task with no labelmap input leaves the preview standing.
 Applying a process commits its result, even when the original is selected in the preview.

 An algorithm may modify its detached input buffer and return it.
 Cancellation uses a separate original snapshot.
 Resolved storage stays with the process